sh4rpsw0rd/sh4rpsw0rd.github.io/about.md

 __Why “SharpSword”?__

-I prefer to keep my online identity private, unlike these insufferable "influencers", so you’ll see me by my online alias.
-It’s about the ride, the road, and the stories—not the spotlight.
+Unlike these insufferable "influencers", I prefer to keep my online identity private.
+Ergo, you’ll see me by my online alias.
+It’s about the ride, the road, and the stories; not the spotlight.

 __What to expect...__